jinkaiqian-color/CMYK-to-Lab-iccExtract/Introduction.md

 In Part 1, we will explore why a spectrophotometer can measure a color accurately but cannot determine the unique CMYK recipe used to create it.
-In Part 2, we will examine how ICC profiles provide the missing information and introduce an open-source, browser-based tool that allows users to predict Lab values from CMYK percentages and evaluate whether a target color falls within the gamut of a specific printer profile.
+In Part 2, we will examine how ICC profiles provide the missing information and introduce an open-source, browser-based tool that allows users to predict L* a* b* values from CMYK percentages and evaluate whether a target color falls within the gamut of a specific printer profile.

 Understanding the distinction between color measurement and color prediction is an important step toward more